 - Repeat the process from step 4 for the next treatment step.

-Now, there’s a lot I could write about what I saw that day, but pertinent to this post is step 5, creating the molds, the models we’d later start including in every box of aligners we shipped.
+Now, there’s a lot I could write about what I saw that day, but pertinent to this post is step 5, creating the casts, the models we’d later start including in every box of aligners we shipped.

-It took Paul about an hour per treatment step to create molds using the process he showed us in his garage.
+It took Paul about an hour per treatment step to create casts using the process he showed us in his garage.
 It was a time-consuming and labor-intensive job, but it worked, and it taught us everything we needed to know about making models—making anything, really:

 - Use any process that works to start.